 Similarly, Kourtney Kardashian said she was “95-percent vegan” last year when she began dating her longtime friend, Blink-182 drummer Travis Barker—who has been vegetarian since age 13 and transitioned to veganism shortly after surviving a catastrophic plane crash in 2009.

-And while the sisters have attempted to follow a plant-based diet, the newest season of Keeping Up With the Kardashians shows that they still consume animal products regularly.
+And while the sisters have attempted to follow a plant-based diet, the newest season of The Kardashians shows that they still consume animal products regularly.
 However, having a Crossroads location in their neighborhood might help them go vegan for good.

 Crossroads brings vegan fine-dining to Las Vegas

-For Barker—a partner in Crossroads—the restaurant’s Calabasas expansion comes right after he and Kourney Kardashian eloped in Las Vegas, where two Crossroads outposts are in the works.
-Before Crossroads comes to Calabasas, it will open its first out-of-state location on the Las Vegas strip inside the Resorts World Las Vegas.
-This location will feature classic dishes made popular at its flagship location along with specialty menu items made to wow the resort’s varied visitors.
-In addition to the upscale restaurant inside the resort, the team will open CB/Crossroads Burgers, a casual outpost focused on housemade sausages, burgers, fries, and milkshakes that can be consumed on the premises or taken to-go.
+For Barker—a partner in Crossroads—the restaurant’s Calabasas expansion comes after he and Kourney Kardashian married in Italy after eloping in Las Vegas, where two Crossroads concepts recently opened.
+Before Crossroads came to Calabasas, it opened its first out-of-state location on the Las Vegas strip inside the Resorts World Las Vegas.
+This location features classic dishes popular at its flagship location along with specialty menu items made to wow the resort’s varied visitors.
+In addition to the upscale restaurant inside the resort, the team opened CB/Crossroads Burgers, a casual outpost focused on housemade sausages, burgers, fries, and milkshakes that can be consumed on the premises or taken to-go.